Agamdeep555/Uno-reverse/README.md

 - **Manpreet Singh**
 - **Dhwani**

-## 🙏 Acknowledgments

-- Thanks to all hackathon organizers who made their data available
-- Inspired by the need for data-driven decision making in hackathons

 ---

 ⭐ If you find this project useful, please consider giving it a star on GitHub!